 Please refer to the Terms & Conditions provided within your application.

 If you applied for your visa from outside the UK, once your application for entry clearance/visa has been approved you should be issued with a short term visa endorsement in your passport.
 This is normally valid for either 30 days or 90 days and enables you to travel to the UK to collect your Biometric Residence Permit (BRP).

 Please ensure that you check the details of your visa to ensure that all the details are correct, if you notice any errors please contact International Admission and/ or Compliance at Ravensbourne immediately by emailing:[email protected]

 You should also be issued with a decision letter from the Home Office/UKVI providing details of the UK post office/UKVCAS centre you should collect your BRP from.

 You must collect your BRP within ten days of arriving in the UK.
-Failure to collected your BRP within the required period could result in you being subject to a financial penalty or cancellation of your leave (this requirement has been waived during the COVID-19 period)
+Failure to collect your BRP within the required period could result in you being subject to a financial penalty or cancellation of your leave (this requirement has been waived during the COVID-19 period)

-You can use your 30 day short term visa to enrol at Ravensbourne, however you must provide us with your original BRP (electronic copy during COVID-19 period) once you have collected it from the post office.
+You can use your 30/90- day short term visa to enrol at Ravensbourne, however, you must provide us with your original BRP (electronic copy during COVID-19 period) once you have collected it from the post office.
 Please do not travel outside of the UK until you have collected your BRP unless you have an urgent reason for doing so.

 If you submitted your Student Route immigration permission application from inside the UK you should be issued with a (BRP) and decision letter once a decision is made on your application.

-Important note: Please upload a scanned copy to your HEI apply account or email us a scanned copy of your short-term visa, decision letter and BRP once you receive it/them.
+Important note: Please upload a scanned copy to your online portal account or email us a scanned copy of your short-term visa, decision letter and BRP once you receive it/them.

 In the event that your visa application is refused.
-Please inform the International Development Department immediately by emailing: [email protected], providing us with a copy of the decision letter.
+Please inform us immediately by emailing: [email protected], providing us with a copy of the decision letter.